-- that is not a resident removes a share from a permanent establishment of that taxpayer in South Africa, or transfers a share to such a permanent establishment [paragraph 12(2)(b)]; - commences to hold shares as trading stock [paragraph 12(2)(c)]; or - ceases to hold shares as trading stock [paragraph 12(3)].
+- that is not a resident transfers a share from a permanent establishment of that taxpayer in South Africa, or transfers a share to such a permanent establishment [paragraph 12(2)(b)]; - commences to hold shares as trading stock [paragraph 12(2)(c)]; or - ceases to hold shares as trading stock [paragraph 12(3)].

-For a detailed discussion of when paragraph 12 will apply, see paragraph 6.2 of the Comprehensive Guide to Capital Gains Tax (Issue 5).
+For a detailed discussion of when paragraph 12 will apply, see paragraph 6.2 of the Comprehensive Guide to Capital Gains Tax.

-Some of the implications of a deemed disposal under paragraph 12 include a deemed recoupment of previously allowed expenditure under section 9C(5) (see 9), and the switching off under section 9C(7) of the deemed inclusion in income under section 22(8) when shares cease to be held as trading stock (see 12).
+Some of the implications of a deemed disposal under paragraph 12 include a deemed recoupment of previously allowed expenditure under section 9C(5) (see 10), and the switching-off under section 9C(7) of the deemed inclusion in income under section 22(8) when shares cease to be held as trading stock (see 13).

-Events treated as disposals under section 9H
+Events treated as disposals under the main body of the Act